gabrielnahmias/jquery-inputevent/README.md

+# jQuery-inputevent

-# jQuery plugin to provide a cross browser oninput event
+**A jQuery plugin that provides a cross-browser `oninput` event.**

-this is fork of http://whattheheadsaid.com/projects/input-special-event
+This is fork of the now-defunct [http://whattheheadsaid.com/projects/input-special-event](http://whattheheadsaid.com/projects/input-special-event) (goes **404**).

-it fixes some bugs duo changed jquery api.
+It fixes some bugs, etc. Documentation to come!